bejas/parking-system/README.md

 ## Installation

-You can build and run both client and server side following their respective instructions.
+You can build and run both client and server side following their respective instructions or you can simply run the script.

-Easy way is to run this script.

 ```bash
 bash compile_and_run.sh